emberjs/rfcs/text/0046-improved-release-process.md

 To begin there will be three separate channels: canary, beta, and release.
 We intend to investigate an LTS channel after this process has matured.

 - **Canary**: represents the latest work in ember-cli, and is synonymous with the `HEAD` of the `master` branch and is the least stable of all channels.
 - **Beta**: branched off of master every six weeks, exact commit decided upon manually.
 Updated and released weekly with commits that are prefixed `[BUGFIX beta]`.
 Less stable than `release` as it is a proving ground.
 No new features will be added once the branch has been created to allow for existing features to mature.
+Tags will match Ember's patterns, for example `v2.6.0-beta.1`.
+Branch name: `beta`.
 - **Release**: branched off of Beta every six weeks.
 Only rarely will this be updated, but possible for security issues and uncaught regressions.
+Branch name: `release`.

 ember-cli will not support daily releases as time-based packaging doesn't make a lot of sense.